GeorgeYoussefRoger/GeorgeYoussefRoger/README.md

 ## 👋 Hi there!
 I'm George
 🎓 Student at the Faculty of Computers & Artificial Intelligence, Cairo University
-🔭 Currently working on academic and personal projects
+🔭 Passionate about AI and Software Engineering
 🌱 Exploring the world of AI and Machine Learning
 🎯 Focused on building clean and efficient solutions